-Aaron Farrant, Head of School: Bachelor of Science in Psychology, focused on children and adolescent development.
-Master's degrees in Religion and Religious Education from Liberty University.
-Aaron also holds a Specialist degree in Educational Leadership and is currently on track to complete his Doctorate in Educational Leadership; father of two TCS students.
+Aaron Farrant, head of school (Ex-Officio): Bachelor of Science in Psychology, focused on children and adolescent development.
+Master's degrees in Religion and Religious Education.
+Aaron also holds a Specialist degree in Educational Leadership and a Doctorate in Educational Leadership; married to Jennie and father of two TCS students